IbrahimElsaadany/BLoC_Fundamentals/README.md

       )
   A/ Wrap Column by BlocProvider, and wrap each of Widget1 and Widget2 by BlocConsumer.
   </li>
   <li>Q: If I want to rebuild a popup widget (like AlertDialog, SnackBar, BottomSheet, ...etc).
-Should I give them a BlocProvider?<br/>
+Should I give it a BlocProvider?<br/>
-    A/ No, you don't have to give them a BlocProvider (like different screen).
-Just, give them a BlocConsumer (or a BlocBuilder),<br/>
+    A/ Yes, you have to give it a BlocProvider Because it has a different context.
-    &nbsp; &nbsp; &nbsp;but they must be called from a widget under a BlocProvider.
   </li>
   <li>Q: Is it a must to use statefulWidget with BLoC (or Cubit)?<br/>
     A/ No, you don't have to use statefulWidget if you don't need it (like our example : we could convert it to stateless widgets).